Banata

 1. BrowserPOST /api/auth/sign-in/social { provider: "github" }

-3. Convex (Better Auth)Returns redirect to GitHub OAuth consent page
+3. Banatareturns redirect to GitHub OAuth consent page

-9. BrowserRedirected to callbackURL (/dashboard) with session cookie set
+9. Browserredirected to your callbackURL with session cookie set

 Troubleshooting

-The callback URL in your OAuth provider settings doesn't match the actual URL.
-Make sure:
+The callback URL in your provider settings doesn't match the actual URL.
+Make sure it's exactly:

-2. Check that the provider is included in your socialProviders config.
+• Check that the provider is configured in your Banata project.

-Some providers don't return all user fields.
-Check the provider's scope settings to ensure you're requesting the right permissions (e.g., email scope for Google).
+Some providers don't return all user fields by default.
+Check the provider's scope settings to ensure you're requesting the right permissions.